 For a free legal consultation with a diminished value property damage accident claims lawyer serving Atlanta, call 404-400-4000

 Your car has diminished in value.
-The state of Georgia recognizes this and you are protected under that law.
-But it’s no surprise that an insurance company would dispute that your car has diminished in value.
-Remember that no matter how much you like your personal insurance agent, the company itself is a multi-billion dollar corporation with a financial obligation is to itself, not its customers.
+The state of Georgia recognizes this and protects you under that law.
+Unfortunately, it’s no surprise that an insurance company would dispute that your car has gone down in value.

+Your insurance company is still a multibillion-dollar corporation with a financial obligation to itself, not its customers.
 There are reasons why an insurance company won’t cover diminished value, including:

 - The car is too old (usually 10 years or older) and doesn’t have much value.

 - It had a previous accident with major repairs.

 Don’t try to fight this on your own.
 A diminished value property damage claims lawyer in Atlanta can get you what you deserve.